-Students whose TOEFL scores are between 450-499 must enroll in six units of English as a Second Language (ESL) (GLBL 098 and GLBL 099) and six units of other university course work during their first semester.
-Students' progress in their ESL classes and also in their other university classes will be monitored.
-If, at the end of the first semester, the student's progress is deemed satisfactory, credit will be given in GLBL 098 and GLBL 099, and the student will be allowed to enroll in a full course of regular studies.
-If, however, the work in one or both areas is unsatisfactory at the end of one semester, the student will be granted no credit in GLBL 098 and GLBL 099, but will be allowed to re-enroll the following semester in these courses as well as six more units of regular university course work.
-If, at the end of a second semester, the work is still unsatisfactory, the student will be required to study English full time at a language school before re-enrolling.
+- 1. Enroll in the High Achiever's Program.
+This program involves taking 8 units of intensive English (GLBL 098 and GLBL 099) and 6 units of other university course work up to 14 units maximum during their first semester.
+Students' progress in their GLBL classes and other university classes will be monitored.
+If, at the end of the semester, the student's progress is deemed satisfactory, credit will be given in GLBL 098 and 099, and the student will be allowed to enroll in a full course of regular studies.
+If, however, the work in one or both areas is unsatisfactory, the student will be granted no credit in GLBL 098 and 099, but will be allowed to re-enroll the following semester in these courses as well as six more units of regular university course work.
+If, at the end of the second semester, the work is still unsatisfactory, the student will be required to study English full time at the School of Intensive English (SIE) before re-enrolling. - Enroll full time in the School of Intensive English (SIE) and complete Level 5 (equivalent to a TOEFL score of 500).
+Completing Level 5 waives GLBL 098 and 099.